ArtifexSoftware/ghostpdl/README.txt

 make

 in the top level source directory.
 This will create four different
-executables: main/obj/pcl6, a build of GhostPCL with support for PCL5e, PCL5c, and PXL, language_switch/obj/pspcl6 a build of GhostPCL with additional support for PostScript and PDF, xps/obj/gxps a build with support for XPS and finally svg/obj/gsvg the SVG implementation.
+executables: main/obj/pcl6, and xps/obj/gxps a build with support for XPS.

+Currently the 'install' target only installs the pcl6 executable.

 ===